-2.1 The Wealth Concept We Use
+II.A.
+The Wealth Concept We Use

 Let us first define the concept of wealth that we consider in this paper.
 Wealth is the current market value of all the assets owned by households net of all their debts.
-Following international standards codified in the System of National Accounts (United Nations, 2009), assets include all the non-financial and financial assets over which ownership rights can be enforced and that provide economic benefits to their owners.
+Following international standards codified in the System of National Accounts (United Nations 2009), assets include all the non-financial and financial assets over which ownership rights can be enforced and that provide economic benefits to their owners.

-Our definition of wealth includes all pension wealth-whether held in individual retirement accounts, or through pension funds and life insurance companies-with the exception of Social Security and unfunded defined benefit pensions.3 Although Social Security matters for saving decisions, the same is true for all promises of future government transfers.
+Our definition of wealth includes all pension wealth-whether held in individual retirement accounts, or through pension funds and life insurance companies-with the exception of Social Security and unfunded defined benefit pensions.4 Although Social Security matters for saving decisions, the same is true for all promises of future government transfers.
 Including Social Security in wealth would thus call for including the present value of future Medicare benefits, future government education spending for one's children, etc., net of future taxes.
 It is not clear where to stop, and such computations are inherently fragile because of the lack of observable market prices for these types of assets.
-Unfunded defined benefit pensions are promises of future payments which are not backed by actual wealth.
-The vast majority (94% in 2013) of unfunded pension entitlements are for government transfers, and just like those are better excluded from wealth.
-According to the Financial Accounts, unfunded defined benefit pensions represent the equivalent of 5% of total household wealth today, down from 10-15% in the 1960s-1970s.4
+Unfunded defined benefit pensions are promises of future payments that are not backed by actual wealth.
+The vast majority (94% in 2013) of unfunded pension entitlements are for government employees (federal and local), thus are conceptually similar to promises of future government transfers, and just like those are better excluded from wealth.
+According to the Financial Accounts, unfunded defined benefit pensions represent the equivalent of 5% of total household wealth today, down from 10-15% in the 1960s and 1970s.5